Sean Spicer Resigns as White House Press Secretary After Objecting To Scaramucci Hire

 Got a source for that pardon claim?

-Rather and the lack of skepticism (Score:1)
+Rather and the lack of skepticism (Score:2, Informative)

 I think it's a little silly to think that Rather knew the Killian documents were fakes-- believing that the documents were real killed all respect for him in his chosen profession. and made the capstone to his long career in television the fact that he was a dupe.
 The exposure of fake documents very plausibly led to George W. Bush's election, so if he ran with the story because he "hated George W. Bush", he did exactly the opposite of what was intended.